 Importantly, each category has different stem cell research applications, medical applications, and drug development applications.

 If you found this blog valuable, subscribe to BioInformant’s stem cell industry updates.

 Seeking a Stem Cell Treatment?

-In alignment with what we believe, GIOSTAR’s goal is to offer cutting-edge, extensively researched stem cell therapy options designed to restore or improve a patient’s quality of life.
+In alignment with what we believe, GIOSTAR’s goal is to offer cutting-edge, extensively researched stem cell therapy options designed to improve a patient’s quality of life.
 Click here to Schedule a Consultation or ask GIOSTAR a question about how stem cell therapy could help you.

 Wikipedia (and this site) say that “totipotent” cells are sometimes called “omnipotent” cells.
 This sounds crazy to me … What has theology got to do with biology (or cytology)?

 Can someone clarify this issue: In biology (cytology), are “totipotent” and “omnipotent” synonymous terms?
 And if the answer is “Yes,” since when is this terminology official?

 Is there a way to figure out how stem cells may help NASH Cirrhosis without turning lesions into tumors because of the stimulation of growth hormones?